freenas/freenas-docs/userguide/jails.rst

 startup script which is automatically installed to :file:`/usr/local/etc/rc.d/`.
 After the configuration is complete, test starting the service by running the script with the :command:`onestart` option.
-For example, openvpn is installed into the jail and these commands are run to verify that the service started:
+For example, with openvpn installed in the jail, these commands are run to verify that the service started:

 .. code-block:: none